Chicken-in-a-Can/cscOS/README.md

  - Arch Linux

 ## Current to-do
+ - Make it change wallpaper from default KDE to default cscOS not just when you open terminal
  - Occasionally /dev/sdc is mounted for live USB instead of /dev/sdc1, so mounting script fails
    - Reboot to fix for now
  - Make it look good